Achievement Unlocked

 • "Do you sometimes think about how much better things could be if people appreciated you more?"

-• "How do you feel when you see others achieving things you've wanted for yourself?"
+• "How do you feel when you see others achieving things you have wanted for yourself?"

-Look for: persistent idealized fantasies, active efforts to seek admiration, distress when admiration is absent or withdrawn.
+Look for: persistent idealized fantasies about status or recognition, active efforts to seek admiration, visible distress when admiration is absent or withdrawn.
+Gori and Topino (2025) found that need for admiration is the most central feature in the DSM-5-TR criteria network.

 No single feature is pathognomonic of NPD.
-The clinician weighs confirming and disconfirming information across time, contexts, and sources when available.
+The clinician weighs confirming and disconfirming information across time, contexts, and sources.
+The concern is not whether any one feature is present but whether a consistent, pervasive pattern is present across enough domains to meet the threshold for a personality disorder diagnosis.

 Confirming Information

-• Consistent pattern across multiple relationships and settings
+• Consistent pattern across multiple relationships and settings, not situationally bound

-• History dates to early adulthood or adolescence
+• History dating to early adulthood or adolescence

-• Repeated relational ruptures where client positions self as blameless
+• Repeated relational ruptures in which the client positions themselves as blameless

-• Marked empathy deficits across contexts, not situationally bound
+• Marked empathy deficits across contexts rather than in specific relationships

-• Evidence of entitlement in professional and personal spheres
+• Evidence of entitlement in both professional and personal spheres

-• Narcissistic injury responses: rage, humiliation, or withdrawal
+• Narcissistic injury responses including rage, humiliation, or sudden withdrawal

 • Idealization and devaluation cycles in close relationships

-• Meeting 5+ DSM-5 criteria with functional impairment
+• Five or more DSM-5-TR criteria with functional impairment present

-• Grandiosity limited to a manic or hypomanic episode (→ Bipolar I/II)
+• Grandiosity limited to a manic or hypomanic episode (consider Bipolar I or II)

 • Traits emerging only under substance intoxication

-• Traumatic context explaining hypervigilance (→ CPTSD / PTSD)
+• Traumatic context that adequately explains hypervigilance (consider CPTSD or PTSD)

 • Empathy deficits better explained by Autism Spectrum features

-• Traits present only in specific contexts without broader pattern
+• Traits present only in specific contexts without a broader pattern

 • Cultural context accounts for self-promotional behavior

 Differential diagnosis note: ASPD, HPD, and BPD all share features with NPD.
-In ASPD, exploitation is more impulsive and aggressive; in HPD, attention-seeking is the primary driver; in BPD, identity disturbance and abandonment fear are more prominent.
-Comorbidity is common — particularly NPD + BPD.
+In ASPD, exploitation is more impulsive and aggressive and is not primarily in service of self-image maintenance.
+In HPD, attention-seeking is the primary driver rather than admiration of a special self.
+In BPD, identity disturbance and abandonment fear are more prominent features.
+Comorbidity is common, particularly between NPD and BPD.

 Intervention Planning